 Contact Us for a Free Consultation

 If you have questions about your student loan or any other debt, the seasoned and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer offer a free consultation to evaluate your entire financial situation.
-Even if total discharge is not possible, we can help you explore other options such as negotiating with the lender to get more favorable terms and modification or consolidation of the student loan debt.
+Even if total discharge of student loans is not possible, we can help you explore other options such as negotiating with the lender to get more favorable terms, modification or consolidation of the student loan debt, or filing for bankruptcy.

 Attorney Tom Fesenmyer